tsaad-dev/drafts/sfrr/draft-mtaillon-summary-frr.md

 to describe the Bypass Summary FRR Ready (B-SFRR-Ready) and the Bypass Summary FRR Active (B-SFRR-Active) associations.

-The PLR creates and manages the Summary FRR LSP groups (Bypass_Group_Identifiers) and shares them with the MP via signaling.
+The PLR creates and manages the Summary FRR LSP groups (identified by Bypass_Group_Identifiers) and shares the group identifier(s) with the MP via signaling.

-Protected LSPs sharing the same egress link and bypass assignment are grouped together and are assigned the same group.
+The PLR SHOULD assign the same Bypass_Group_Identifier to all protected LSPs that share the same egress link, and bypass tunnel as long as the protected LSP(s) can share the same group attributes, including the modified tunnel sender address used for backup path identification as described in
+{{!RFC4090}}.

 The MP maintains the PLR group assignments learned via signaling, and acknowledges the group assignments via signaling.
 Once the PLR receives the acknowledgment, FRR signaling can proceed as group based.

 The PLR node that supports Summary FRR procedures adds the Extended ASSOCIATION object with Type B-SFRR-Ready and respective Extended Association ID in the